Electrical/electronic engineering technology

 Your pathway to a degree

-You can start with an industrial electricity and electronics, industrial controls, and/or electrical/electronic troubleshooting certificate, taking classes that directly apply to the associate degree in electrical/electronic engineering technology:
+You can start with an industrial electricity and electronics, and/or an industrial controls certificate, taking classes that directly apply to the associate degree in electrical/electronic engineering technology:

 Certificates